 Myth: The equipment makes the quality of LASIK care the same, so it doesn’t matter who does your surgery.

 Fact: Like with any surgery, the equipment is just a tool.
 The surgeon still needs to perform the actual procedure.
-That’s why you want to go to a skilled fellowship-trained or board-certified LASIK surgeon, like CEENTA’s William Hammonds, MD, Scott Jaben, MD, Casey Mathys, MD, and Vipul Shah, MD.
+That’s why you want to go to a skilled fellowship-trained or board-certified LASIK surgeon, like CEENTA’s William Hammonds, MD, Scott Jaben, MD, and Casey Mathys, MD.
 While they always use the most up-to-date technology, it is their skills as surgeons that ensure you get the best care possible.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
 To schedule an appointment for a consultation to learn if LASIK is right for you, call 704-295-3000.

 Still have questions about LASIK?
 Find some more answers here.